 Who’s eligible: Students pursuing any approved nursing degree type as well enrolled in an RN-to-BSN, RN-to-MSN or LPN/LVN-to-RN program

 The NURSE Corps Scholarship Program is a federal program that provides financial support in exchange for qualifying service.

 If you are chosen as a recipient and pledge to work full time for two years in an underserved area after graduation, the program will fully cover one or more years of tuition and eligible fees.

-A three-year contract could result in a three-year scholarship, and a four-year contract could mean financial support for four years of school.
+A three-year contract could result in a three-year nursing scholarship, and a four-year contract could mean financial support for four years of school.

 Beyond covering tuition, the Nurse Corps Scholarship Program also gives a monthly stipend for living expenses.
-For the 2017-2018 year, the stipend was $1,344 per month.
+For the 2019-2020 year, the stipend was $1,383 per month.

 This program gives over 200 awards every year, but spots are competitive.
-In 2016, for instance, the program received 2,472 eligible applications for its 230 awards.

 Applicants with the greatest financial need are given preference for awards.
-The program committee also considers other selection factors, such as your academic performance, resume, application essays, and letters of recommendation.
+The program committee also considers other selection factors, such as your academic performance, resume, application essays and letters of recommendation.